Mental health is a very important issue for me.

 Around late 2015, I began to experience symptoms of anorexia (b/p sub-type), something that I never thought I’d have … I had always been bulimic at that point, but due to heavy restricting and constant vomiting, I dropped down to 109 pounds (I’m 5’10”).
 My drinking was still rampant, and I did a few things which really hurt my husband at this time … I know he forgives me, yet I still feel just terrible.

 Luke and my mom finally insisted that I needed to go to an eating disorder treatment center, so off I went to Denver in July off 2016 (our house became under contract with a new owner at this time too).

-I’m thankful for my time at the Eating Disorder Recovery Center in Denver for sure – it helped me get a hold on my bulimia and realize that drinking was ruining my life.
-One doctor there told me that my limp was caused by alcohol, and this really resonated with me.
+I’m thankful for my time at the Eating Disorder Recovery Center in Denver for sure – one doctor there told me that my limp was caused by alcohol, and this really resonated with me.
 I also met some fabulous new friends who struggled with the same issues.
 My psychiatrist there put me on Gabapentin for my high anxiety, a much better and safer choice for me than Xanax or Klonopin (I had a seizure coming off Klonopin at the ED Recovery Center, it was so scary!
 I was confined to a wheelchair for two days afterward).

 Currently: Living Life as I Should Be